mendicant/mendicantuniversity.org/_posts/activities/2012-11-29-clojure-study-day.markdown

 in studying Clojure or helping others learn it are welcome to post messages to the [MU community mailing list][list] with the subject tag "Clojure Day".

-There has already been [some discussion][archives] on what people plan to share, but any contribution is welcome!
+There has already been [some discussion][archives] on what folks plan to share, but any contribution is welcome!
 If you've read a great tutorial, it can be as easy as sending us a link with a short description of why you liked it.
 Code reviews are also encouraged: just post a gist for us to look at.